AdamShelley/lang-ai/README.md

 - DALL-E

 ## Known Issues
-- It is not optimized, especially for android
 - Styling issues on very small/very large phones
 - Some punctuation issues depending on AI model.
 Calibration needed.
+- Some words are not showing their translations.
 - Light mode needs testing.
 - Icons are WIP.
-~~- Haptics are not working for android.~~

 ## Versions